informational alert

 Insurance and bond requirements for permits in the public right-of-way

-This section covers Portland Bureau of Transportation's (PBOT) insurance and bond requirements for temporary street-use permits, street-opening permits, sewer connection permits, minor construction, outdoor dining, community events, and utility installation in the public right-of-way.
+This section covers Portland Bureau of Transportation's (PBOT) insurance and bond requirements for temporary street-use permits, street-opening permits, sewer connection permits, minor construction, outdoor dining, community events, utility installation, and other permits in the public right-of-way.

 Please allow 3-4 business days for processing once documents meeting requirements are received.